Recruiting notes: Two additional recruits coming for official visits, Nebraska covers more ground in state - NewsBreak

 Ed Foley has been settling in at Nebraska.
 He’s recruited around Omaha and gotten to know Lincoln.
 The new Huskers special teams coordinator said his priorities have been, in order: Find the best talent, then find the best restaurants.
 “I’m not going to come here and go recruiting and...

-Signee Spotlight: Westside's Tristan Alvano gives Nebraska a kicker who's performed under pressure

 The "Signee Spotlight" provides all the information you need on the Huskers' 2023 class, including rankings, evaluations and a look at how they landed at Nebraska.
-After receiving a preferred walk-on opportunity in November, Alvano’s performance in the Class A title game warranted a scholarship offer from the Huskers.
+Other key offers: Eastern Washington, Texas Southern.
+How he got here.
+The first commit of the Matt Rhule era at Nebraska, Turner is a...

 Signee Spotlight: Lincoln Southeast's Gunnar Gottula was a Husker from the start